spook/ink2pdf/README.md

      ink2pdf [options] inkscape-file

      Options:
-      -b  --background L   Use layer L as a backround layer (cannot use with -x) -h  --help           Usage summary
+      -b  --background L   Use layer L as a backround layer (cannot use with -x).
+      -h  --help           Usage summary.
-      -i  --insert N:file  Insert existing PDF file into document at page N; can use multiple times
+      -i  --insert N:file  Insert existing PDF file into document at page N; can use multiple times.
+N starts at 1; 1 will make the inserted PDF file be at the beginning.
+                             Can use "end" for N to insert at the end of the document.
+Ignored when using -k.
-      -k  --keep           Don't unite the pages into one PDF; keep each page as it's own numbered .pdf file
+      -k  --keep           Don't unite the pages into one PDF; keep each page as it's own numbered .pdf file.
-      -l  --list-layers    List all layer names and exit -m  --show-mapping   Show layer-to-page mapping and exit -o  --output PDFFILE Specify the output PDF file name; default is to replace the ".svg" suffix of the input file name with ".pdf"; if no ".svg" suffix then ".pdf" is appended.
+      -l  --list-layers    Show layer names and exit.
+      -m  --show-mapping   Show layer-to-page mapping and exit.
+      -o  --output PDFFILE Specify the output PDF file name; default is to replace the ".svg" suffix of the input file name with ".pdf"; if no ".svg" suffix then ".pdf" is appended.
-      -t  --tags TAGS      Conditional tags in effect; separate tags with commas -x  --prefixes       Parse prefixes in layer names -v  --verbose        Verbose mode
+      -t  --tags TAGS      Conditional tags in effect; separate tags with commas.
+                             Tags only processed when using prefixes; thus you must use -x too when using -t.
+      -x  --prefixes       Parse prefixes in layer names.
+      -v  --verbose        Verbose mode.
 ```

 ## Credits